All Episodes

 In other words, he often makes stuff up, writes John Fund.

-"My net worth fluctuates and it goes up and down with the markets and with attitudes and Even my own feelings.
+My net worth fluctuates and it goes up and down with the markets and with attitudes and with feelings, even my own feelings.

-Any other average ordinary Republican running, the drive-by's would be clamoring for Trump's tax returns.
+Any other average ordinary Republican running, the drive-bys would be clamoring for Trump's tax returns.

-Drive by, I'm telling you, they're just laying in wait.
+I'm telling you, they're just laying in wait.

-They are they can't wait to unload.
+They can't wait to unload.

-I don't know that it's gonna matter.
+I don't know that it's going to matter.

-I think some of the old conventional wisdom is out the window, and people don't realize it yet.
+I think some of the old conventional wisdom is out the window and people don't realize it yet.

-But we'll we'll know soon enough.
+But we'll know soon enough.

-First great to have you with us on the program today.
+Great to have you with us on the program today.

 Hello.

-Uh good morning, Rush, and thank you for having me.
+Good morning, Rush, and thank you for having me.

 And you were talking about Cruz this morning about not being an insider.

-I mean, if he gets the nominee, I will vote for him, but I'm I voted for Trump and I just see him as an insider.
+I mean, if he gets the nominee, I will vote for him.

 I don't.

-I I don't I don't I don't get where you're coming from.
+I don't get where you're coming from.

-And I've I've valued your opinion.
+And I've valued your opinion.

-This this may be hard to do because you might not have had any opinions here, but what did you think of Cruz before Trump even came along?
+This may be hard to do because you might not have had any opinions here, but what did you think of Cruz before Trump even came along?

 Well, I liked him.